Alfresco/SearchServices/packaging/src/docker/6.x/README.md

   * execute all shell scripts inside $DIST_DIR/scripts (make sure you `chmod +x <file>` to each of shell scripts)
   * and tail on $DIST_DIR/logs/solr.log"

->The advantage of this approach is that we can define scripts inside `./custom<my-settings` folder with any scripts that we want to enable/disable `my-setting`.
+>The advantage of this approach is that we can define scripts inside `./custom/<my-setting` folder with any scripts that we want to enable/disable `my-settings`.